 What we did

 Prior to engaging Luminary, legalsuper had worked with another agency to scope out the project and develop initial wireframes.
-Luminary took the project on from the point of designing the user interface and developing the site on Kentico Cloud.
+Luminary took the project on from the point of designing the user interface and developing the site on Kentico Kontent.
 Luminary also assisted with the content planning and content entry for the site.

 A more lively interface